bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Summary

-Dao.Casino originally presented the [**DaoCasinoICO**](contracts/DaoCasinoICO.sol) and the included **TokenEmission** contracts for it's crowdsale.
+Dao.Casino originally requested for an audit of [**DaoCasinoICO**](contracts/DaoCasinoICO.sol) (which includes the **TokenEmission** contract) for it's crowdsale.
 An audit of these contract found several issues.

-The first issue with the **DaoCasinoICO** and **TokenEmission** contracts is that they were written with a convoluted relationship with each other, with a number of overloaded variables, modifiers, functions and unused code.
-This made the understanding of these contracts difficult, making it harder for potential participants and other interested parties to understand the nature of these contracts.
-While no bugs were found in these contracts, it was difficult to verify the functionality.
+The first issue with the **DaoCasinoICO** and **TokenEmission** contracts is that they were written with a convoluted relationship with each other, with a number of overloaded variables, modifiers, functions and some unused code.
+The convoluted nature of these contracts made it difficult to understand these contracts, thus making it harder for potential participants and other interested parties to understand the nature of these contracts.
+While no bugs were found in these contracts, it was difficult to verify the functionality would work in all cases.

-The second issue was the coding for a minimum funding goal and a refund mechanism but these these would be ineffective as a function `withdrawEth()` existed that would allow the owner to withdraw the funds at anytime, leaving insufficient funds to support any refunds.
-In discussions with Dao.Casino, this minimum funding goal was going to be set to
+The second issue was the presence of code for a minimum funding goal and a refund mechanism but these these would be ineffective due to the presence of a `withdrawEth()` function that would allow the owner to withdraw the crowdsale funds at any time, leaving insufficient funds to support any refunds.
+In discussions with Dao.Casino and as documented in the blog post, this minimum funding goal was to be set to 0.
-0, and was documented in the blog post.
 In this case, the refund mechanism would have been ineffective and the `withdrawEth()` function could be used by the owner without further issues.

-The combination of having the code with a minimum funding goal, a refund mechanism and the ability for the owner to withdraw the funds broke the trustless nature of this crowdfunding contract.
+The combination of presence of the code with a minimum funding goal, a refund mechanism and the ability for the owner to withdraw the funds broke the trustless nature of this crowdfunding contract.

 The third issue was that the [blog post](https://medium.com/@dao.casino/dao-casino-announces-terms-of-its-token-sale-to-be-held-june-29-5125375f4aeb) included a statement on the vesting schedule of BET tokens for the founders and early adopters.
-This was not programmed into the crowdsale contracts as has been in some other crowdsales contracts.
+This functionality was not programmed into the crowdsale contracts as has been in some other crowdsales contracts.

 This auditor proposed an alternative simpler crowdsale contract with the same functionality, and Dao.Casino decided to proceed with the crowdsale using this new contract.

-This new **DaoCasinoToken** contract has 346 lines of code, compared to the original contract's 630 lines of code.
-There is only one token contract with the crowdsale functionality built on top of it, reducing the need for a convoluted relationship between the two functionalities.
+This new [**DaoCasinoToken** contract](contracts/DaoCasinoToken.sol) has 346 lines of code, compared to the [original contract](contracts/DaoCasinoICO.sol)'s 630 lines of code.
+In the new contract, there is only one token contract with the crowdsale functionality built on top of it, reducing the need for a convoluted relationship between the two functions.

-Compared to the old contracts, this new contract has a lower risk of loss of funds in the case of an attack or bugs as participant's ether contributions are immediately directed into the owner's multisig wallet, and the main multisig wallets in Ethereum have had with a longer history of resisting attacks compared to this crowdsale contract.
+Compared to the old contracts, this new contract has a lower risk of loss of funds in the case of an attack or bugs as participant's ether contributions are immediately directed into the owner's multisig wallet, and the main multisig wallets in Ethereum have a longer history of resisting attacks compared to this crowdsale contract.

 **Note** that due to the lack of time available, the vesting of the founders and early adopters tokens has not been implemented in this new crowdsale contract.
-Ideally the crowdsale should be delayed until a vesting contract is developed and tested, but Dao.Casino would like to remain on the original crowdsale schedule and have stated to me that they will be documenting this clearly in their communication to potential participants.
-There is also the option to build a separate contract after the crowdsale to enforce this vesting schedule programatically.
+Ideally the crowdsale should be delayed until a vesting contract is developed and tested, but Dao.Casino prefers remain on the original crowdsale schedule and have stated to me that they will document this clearly in their communication to potential participants.
+They also the option to build a separate vesting contract after the crowdsale to enforce this vesting schedule programatically.

 <br />